marcel-last/nmap-docker/README.md

  ENTRYPOINT ["/sbin/tini", "--", "/usr/bin/nmap", "--privileged"]
 ```

 Now that we have these two capabilities set, we can run Nmap without sudo privileges by using the `--privilege` flag to let Nmap know that it has these capabilities.
-To do that, execute: